 Starring Leslie Caron, Maurice Chevalier, Louis Jourdan, Hermione Gingold, Eva Gabor

 Set in 1900s Paris, Gigi tells the story of a young courtesan in training named Gilberte (Caron) who attracts the attention of a bored aristocrat and family friend, Gaston (Jourdan).
 The level of craftsmanship on display by Minnelli, the director, and his cast and crew is remarkable.
-Truly one of the beautiful films you’ll ever see.
+Truly one of the most beautiful films you’ll ever see.
 However, I’ve always found the film lacking in anything substantial.
 As a classic musical, it’s meant as pure escapism and so it isn’t necessary that it be profound or dramatic, but this film lacks any drama.
 The main conflict is essentially a matter of how much Gaston loves Gilberte.
 Does he want her just as a mistress or as a wife?
 I didn’t find that gripping enough.
-The soundtrack has some nice moments, but pales in comparison with Lerner and Loew’s My Fair Lady.
+The soundtrack has some nice moments, but pales in comparison with Lerner and Loew’s other work, in particular, their masterpiece My Fair Lady.